kensho/multi-cypress/README.md

 ### Custom configuration

-You can define input spec file pattern and output folder inside `package.json`, see [test/package.json](test/package.json) for an example
+You can define input spec file pattern and output folder inside `package.json`.
+See [test/package.json](test/package.json) for an example

 ```json
 {